2021 Wimbledon women's singles draw, results - Tennis

-Williams gets Belarus’ Aliaksandra Sasnovich in the first round and, potentially, No. 25 Angelique Kerber in the third round.
-Kerber beat Williams in the 2018 Wimbledon final in Williams’ second major as a mom.
-If Williams reaches the fourth round, No. 20 Coco Gauff could be her foe.
+Serena Williams‘ injury withdrawal is the story of Wimbledon’s first week, creating even more opportunity in the women’s singles draw.

-Williams is in the same quarter as No. 3 Elina Svitolina and the same half as top-ranked Ash Barty.
+Williams, who retired during her first-round match with a leg injury, made the final in her last four appearances at the All England Club.

-The world’s other top players are either absent — U.S. Open and Australian Open champion Naomi Osaka and reigning Wimbledon champion Simona Halep — or coming off injuries — Barty.
+The world’s other top players are either absent — U.S. Open and Australian Open champion Naomi Osaka and reigning Wimbledon champion Simona Halep — or coming off injuries — top-ranked Ash Barty.

-Gauff, who broke through at the last Wimbledon in 2019 at age 15, is seeded 21st after reaching the French Open quarterfinals and qualifying for the Olympics.
+Coco Gauff, who broke through at the last Wimbledon in 2019 at age 15, is seeded 20th after reaching the French Open quarterfinals and qualifying for the Olympics.
+Gauff could have played Williams in the fourth round.

 OlympicTalk is on Apple News.
 Favorite us!